PrivSchoolGithub/ProjectReSync/Source/README.md

 </HTML>

 ## Project ReSync Build Artifacts
-These JSON files contain the code necessary for running Project ReSync in your Roblox experiences.
+These files contain the code necessary for running Project ReSync in your Roblox experiences.

 You can decide which version you want to run from the Studio Settings.